badcircle/cleanCsv/README.md

 - Creates an optimized output file with the original filename + '_mysql.csv' suffix
 - Displays the first row of processed data for verification

+## Install
+- Download the executable file from the Releases section (right-hand menu of Github page)
+- Edit your System Path to include the directory where the .exe is stored

 ## Building

 ### Windows